The Kamaishi Daikannon, one of the "Three Great Giant Buddhas of Tohoku," overlooks Kamaishi Bay [Kamaishi City, Iwate Prefecture]

 From this gate, you can ascend to Sekio Zenji Temple and Kamaishi Daikannon.
 On either side of the gate are two Nio statues, A and Un, created by Kyoto Buddhist sculptors Sakuma Hakuun and Sakuma Keiun, and completed in July 1976

-After passing through the temple gate, I went to the ticket office to pay the admission fee and headed to Kamaishi Daikannon!
-I was surprised to see an entrance right in front of me, which I thought was an indoor staircase to protect from the wind and rain
+After passing through the temple gate and paying the entrance fee at the ticket office, I headed towards the Kamaishi Daikannon!
+But then I saw the entrance right in front of me, and was surprised to see what looked like an indoor staircase to protect from the rain and wind...
+When I went inside..

 You'll see an escalator right in front of you